 Remind everyone about Charles and Merilyn.
 They are a married couple with two children, Mary and Otis.
-They live in Wisai.
+They live in the Eastern Highlands.
 Remind everyone of the roots of Charles and Merilyn's family.
 Gris.
-And remind everyone of Expenses.
-Now draw the savings arrow on the tree to show everyone that the branches.
+And remind everyone of the branches.
 Expenses.
 Now draw the savings arrow on the tree to show everyone that you need to make savings.
 Grisim bek.